 Freud, Lucian (1922-2011)

-Lucian Freud was a British painter and draughtsman who is characterized by his intense figure studies and muted palette.
-Born in Berlin on 8 December 1922, Freud was the grandson of Sigmund Freud and moved to England in 1932 where he would remain for the rest of his life.
-In 1939 he studied under Cedric Moss.
+Lucian Freud was a British painter and draughtsman whose work is characterized by his intense figure studies and muted palette.
+Born in Berlin on 8 December 1922, Freud was the grandson of Sigmund Freud; he moved to England in 1932 where he would remain for the rest of his life.
+In 1939 Freud acquired British citizenship, the same year that he studied under Welsh-born painter Cedric Morris.
 Freud’s work is characterized by a realism of the flesh, as seen in his portraits and nudes, and dramatic charge.
-From the late-1950s his work became freer in its handling of paint, which is conveyed by the exploration of the spatial contours of faces and bodies.
-His interiors are stark and are simultaneously mundane and yet eerie.
+From the late 1950s his work became freer in Freud’s handling of paint, which is conveyed by the exploration of the spatial contours of faces and bodies.
+His interiors are stark, simultaneously mundane and yet eerie.
 Freud was part of the postwar generation of British painters who were preoccupied with the human figure.
-He is frequently grouped with the ‘School of London’ but this grouping was based on social affiliations rather than on shared artistic preoccupations, with the exception of their common interest in the human form.
-He died on July 20th 2011 in London.
+He is frequently grouped with painters Francis Bacon, Michael Andrews and Leon Kossoff, termed the ‘School of London’, but this grouping was based on social affiliations rather than on shared artistic preoccupations, with the exception of their common interest in the human form.

-Lucian Freud was a British painter and draughtsman who is characterized by his intense figure studies and muted palette.
-Born in Berlin on 8 December 1922, Freud was the grandson of Sigmund Freud and moved to England in 1932 where he would remain for the rest of his life.
-In 1939 he acquired British citizenship.
-His artistic training was minimal.
+Lucien Freud’s artistic training was minimal.
 He spent a few months at the Central School of Arts before moving on to the East Anglian School of Painting and Drawing at Dedham in Essex with the founder Cedric Moss.
-From 1948 to 1958 he taught at the Slade School of Fine Art.
+From 1948 to 1958 Freud taught at the Slade School of Fine Art.
 Among his subjects were still lifes, interiors and cityscapes but his central subjects were portraits and nudes.
 His work is characterized by its realism, especially the attention paid to the tone and texture of flesh.
 Weighty, meaty bodies lie against surfaces in poses that enhance their nakedness.
 They are uninhibited and Freud paints their every imperfection.
 Another characteristic of his work is its dramatic charge, as evidenced in the following work.
 Interior in Paddington (1951) (Walker Art Gallery, Liverpool) was commissioned for the Arts Council’s exhibition, Sixty Paintings for 51, as part of the Festival of Britain.
 It features the photographer Harry Diamond in a raincoat; one hand holds a lit cigarette and the other is clenched.
 Looking into space, he is dwarfed by the presence of a huge potted plant.

-Freud’s later work, from the late 1950s onwards, is markedly different in its broader handling and application which he achieved by using hog brushes instead of sable which he had previously used.
+Freud’s later work, from the late 1950s onwards, is markedly different in its broader handling and application which he achieved by using hog brushes instead of sable, which he had previously used.
 His more rough brushwork was suggestive of space, structure and texture, and this was in contrast to his earlier work that was more concerned with optical and surface qualities, namely the cultivation of an intricate and meticulous surface.
-From the 1980s onwards he